 Hunter Holmes eager for opportunity as Glenwood Springs’ new football coach

-For freshly appointed Glenwood Springs High Head Football Coach, Hunter Holmes, opportunity is everything.
+For freshly appointed Glenwood Springs High School’s Head Football Coach, Hunter Holmes, opportunity is everything.

 After a plethora of stints as both director of recruiting and special teams specialist at a bundle of universities, most notably Big 12 powerhouse Texas Tech, Holmes now has his eyes set on bringing Demons football its first 3A state championship in the Colorado High School Activities Association since 2008.
 At only 29-years-old, Holmes realizes what needs to be done for his team to succeed.